absoludity/untp-graph-validation-cli/README.md

 The validator uses N3 queries to analyze relationships between credentials:

-- `list-product-claims.n3`: Finds all product claims in Digital Product Passports (this doesn't do any relationship analysis, but is a basic query to demonstrate something simple),
+- `list-all-product-claim-criteria.n3`: Finds all product claims and their criteria in Digital Product Passports (this doesn't do any relationship analysis, but is a basic query to demonstrate something simple),
-- `list-verified-product-claims.n3`: Verifies if claims are attested by Digital Conformity Credentials
+- `list-verified-product-claim-criteria.n3`: Verifies if claims are attested by Digital Conformity Credentials

 ## Developing and Testing N3 Queries